Unit 1: Numbers, Quantification & Numerical Applications — Class 11 Applied Maths | Free MCQs & Solved Examples | Boundless Maths

 A tap fills a tank in 6 hours.
 Due to a leak, it takes 8 hours to fill.
 In how many hours will the leak alone empty the full tank?

-Two trains start simultaneously from stations A and B which are 250 km apart, moving towards each other at 60 km/h and 40 km/h.
+Two trains start simultaneously from stations A and B (250 km apart), moving towards each other at 60 km/h and 40 km/h.
 After how many hours do they meet, and how far from A?

 Relative speed = 60 + 40 = 100 km/h